samuditha-kavishka/Mini-Projects/Stopwatch and Countdown Timer/readme.md

  Validates empty or zero inputs

 ### UI
- Clean and responsive design
+ Clean and responsive design.
- Buttons for control and input fields for task/time
+ Buttons for control and input fields for task time.

 ## How to Use

 1. **Open `index.html`** in a browser.

 2. **Stopwatch**
     Enter a task name (optional)
     Click **Start** to begin
     Click **Stop** to stop and display task completion Click **Reset** to reset the stopwatch

 3. **Countdown Timer**
     Enter **Minutes** and **Seconds**
     Click **Start** to begin countdown